rackerlabs/support-how-to/content/rackspace-email/dns-record-definitions.md

 *Note: Email hosts may ask for multiple MX record entries.
 The examples are actually the MX records for Rackspace Cloud Office.
 We require two records entries, in case the first MX server experiences a disruption.
 This is a redundancy to ensure you still receive your email.*

 ### CNAME Record
-– “Canonical Name Record”.
-A CNAME record specifies that domain name is an alias for another domain.
+**CNAME Record** (Canonical Name Record) record specifies that domain name is an alias for another domain.

 Example: